luc-github/esp3d.io/src/content/esp3d-tft/v1.x/hardware/sunton-35-3248/_index.md

 ![image-gt911-int-after-mod](gt911-int-after-mod.jpg?width=400px)

 ### Hardware Mod (Add External PSRAM)
 This board has an external SOIC-8 footprint near the ESP32 module that is wired in parallel to the built-in SPI Flash.
-This can be used (with some modifications) to add an external SPI PSRAM in order to achieve full functionality and performance.
+This can be used (with some modifications) to add an external SPI PSRAM in order to achieve more available memory.

 NOTE: There are (at least) two revisions of this board.
 * On one revision, the external SOIC-8 footprint is populated with the SPI Flash IC.
 See Option 1 below for Mod details.